Old English Sheepdog Grooming Guide

 Bathing

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Old English Sheepdogs have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and hypothyroidism.
+Old English Sheepdogs bring a large build, a heavy shedding pattern, and breed-specific health risk around hip dysplasia and hypothyroidism — each of those shifts routine care in a different direction.

 Nail Care